YowSiaoKang/tp/docs/UserGuide.md

 ### Refreshing availabilities : `refresh`

-Remove outdated availabilities based on current date from address book.
+Remove any outdated availabilities based on the today's date from volunteer contacts.

 Format: `refresh`